Lawrence Kimble

 Lawrence Edwin Kimble (September 21, 1904 – September 3, 1977) was an American screenwriter.

 Early life and career

 On September 21, 1904, Kimble was born in Bakersfield, California, one of five children born to Sarah Elizabeth Stanley and Arthur William Kimble.

 Beginning in 1924, Kimble worked for several years as a reporter with The Bakersfield Californian before making his screenwriting debut in 1936 with All American Chump.
 He was a charter member of the Screen Writers Guild.

 Personal life

 On June 1, 1935, Kimble married Marjorie Hedrick.

 Death

 On September 3, 1977, Kimble died of a heart attack at Valley Presbyterian Hospital.
-He was survived by a son and a granddaughter.